-Miscarriage, low birth weight and other similar toxic reactions may occur in human and domestic animals after eating pine needles.
-However, the risk may not be as severe and life-threatening as it is for cattle and other livestock, according to George E. Burrows and Ronald J. Tyrl, authors of Toxic Plants of North America.
+Native Americans and other cultures have brewed pine needles into tea for medicinal use for centuries, including ponderosa pine.
+Pine needles, in general, have been used for respiratory problems and externally for a number of skin conditions.
+However, miscarriage, low birth weight and other similar toxic reactions may occur in humans and domestic animals after eating pine needles.
+The risk may not be as severe and life-threatening as it is for cattle and other livestock.
 Although people often enjoy pine needle tea with no ill effect, pine needles are not recommended for use by humans and pets.

 Norfolk Island Pine

-Yew pine also known as Buddhist pine or Japanese yew, is an attractive garden plant, favored for its bright green leaves and easy growth habits.
-However, the fleshy seeds of the yew pine, which isn't a true pine, resemble fruit and are mildly toxic when eaten by children.
-Symptoms of ingestion include nausea, vomiting and diarrhea.
-Ingestion of yew pine may also cause vomiting and diarrhea in domestic animals, including dogs, cats and horses.
-Yew pine grows in USDA planting zones 7 through 10.
+Yew pine (not a true pine), also known as Buddhist pine or Japanese yew, is an attractive garden plant, favored for its bright green leaves and easy growth habits.
+However, the fleshy seeds of the yew pine, resemble fruit and are mildly toxic when eaten.